jerry-jeon/MORC/README.md

 | regex | Used for match message |

-Can contain only one condition.
+You can provide only one condition.
 If you provide both, the message must satisfy both.

 ### Request
 | Name | Description |